 Edmund Darch Lewis, Morning in the Kaaterskill Cove

-Located in the Catskill Mountains, just east of Palenville, New York, Kaaterskill Clove is an expansive mountain ravine filled with lush forests and dramatic waterfalls, the largest of which —Kaaterskill—is taller than Niagara Falls.
+Located in the Catskill Mountains, just east of Palenville, New York, Kaaterskill Clove is an expansive mountain ravine filled with lush forests and dramatic waterfalls, the largest of which — Kaaterskill —is taller than Niagara Falls.
 Many of America’s greatest writers, including James Fenimore Cooper, Washington Irving, Herman Melville, and Mark Twain, wrote about Kaaterskill Clove, describing it as one of the most beautiful natural sites of the world.
-It was also the subject of several paintings by Thomas Cole, who founded the Hudson River School.
+It was also the subject of several paintings by Thomas Cole, the founder of the Hudson River School.